dart-lang/site-www/src/_guides/language/language-tour.md

     Specifying static types is optional in Dart 1.x, however Dart is moving towards being a fully type safe language.

--   _Strong mode_ contributes to making Dart a type safe language&mdash;you'll
-    never see a value whose runtime type does not match its static type.
-    This has many benefits, such as catching bugs in development, rather than at runtime.
-Strong mode is optional in Dart 1.x, but won't be optional in Dart 2.0.
-For details, see [Strong Mode Dart](/guides/language/sound-dart) and [Dart 2.0 Updates](/dart-2.0).
+-   In [strong mode](/guides/language/sound-dart), static and runtime checks ensure that your code is type safe, helping you catch bugs in development, rather than at runtime.
+Strong mode is optional in Dart 1.x, but not optional in [Dart 2.0[(/dart-2.0).

 -   Dart parses all your code before running it.
 You can provide tips to Dart—for example, by using types or compile-time constants—to catch